 Coordinates: N 54.41128, W 2.91571

 Townend is an historic Lakeland farmhouse preserved to show the lifestyle of the family who lived there for more than 300 years.
 The family moved out in the 1940’s and the property is now managed by National Trust.
 The attractive 17th century farmhouse retains many original features and was home to the Browne family who were fairly ordinary farmers with some fairly quirky interests as shown by the collection of books, carvings and artefacts in the house.
 You can wonder around the atmospheric farmhouse and there are tours available at certain times.
 Outside there is a pleasant garden and an impressive barn across the road.
-Open Wednesday to Sunday, March to October.
+Open Tuesday to Friday, March to October.
 Free entry for National Trust members, otherwise admission fee applies.
-Toilet facilities.
+Toilet facilities are available.

 Turn left out of the car park and continue through Troutbeck village which has some wonderful Lakeland properties and impressive views over Troutbeck valley towards the mountains beyond.
-Soon reach the village shop and tearoom where refreshments are available.
+Soon, reach the village shop and tearoom where refreshments are available.
 Immediately beyond this, take a right turn on a narrow lane which descends steeply then runs alongside Trout Beck, past some free parking, to a T junction with the main A592.
-To the left here is Jesus Church but the drive turns right and continues on the A592 with views back across the valley towards Troutbeck village, then ahead towards Windermere.
-After approx 1.5 miles beyond the Trout Beck bridge is the entrance to Holehird Gardens is on the left.
+To the left here is Jesus Church, but the drive turns right, crosses Trout Beck and continues on the A592 with views back across the valley towards Troutbeck village, then ahead towards Windermere.
+Approx 1.5 miles beyond the Trout Beck bridge is the entrance to Holehird Gardens on the left.
 The car park is up the access lane on the right

 Distance: 35.3 miles